 SCI.BOT.2 Students will investigate the structures and functions of plants.
-Standard Reference SCI.BOT.2.1 Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organisms HS-LS1-4 SCI.BOT.2.2 Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.
-HS-LS3-2 SCI.BOT.2.3 Develop a model to illustrate the role of photosynthesis and cellular respiration in the cycling of carbon among the biosphere, atmosphere, hydrosphere, and geosphere.
-HS-LS2-5 SCI.BOT.2.4 Use a model to illustrate that cellular respiration is a chemical process whereby the bonds of food molecules and oxygen molecules are broken and the bonds in new compounds are formed resulting in a net transfer of energy.
-HS-LS1-7 Voc abulary
+Standard Reference SCI.BOT.2.1 Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organisms HS-LS1-4 SCI.BOT.2.2 Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new HS-LS3-2

-SCI.BOT.3 Students will investigate the structures and functions of roots, stems, leaves and seeds.
+SCI. вот.3 Students will investigate the structures and functions of roots, stems, leaves and seeds.
 Standard Reference SCI.BOT.3.1 Use a model to illustrate how photosynthesis transforms light energy into stored chemical energy.
 HS-LS1-5 SCI.BOT.3.2 Develop a model to illustrate the role of photosynthesis and cellular respiration in the cycling of carbon among the biosphere, atmosphere, hydrosphere, and geosphere.
 HS-LS2-5 SCI.BOT.3.3 Construct an explanation based on evidence for how the structure of DNA determines the structure of proteins which carry out the essential functions of life through systems of specialized cells.
+HS-LS1-1 Voc abulary

-HS-LS1-1 Vocabulary form amino acids and/or other large carbon-based molecules.
-SCI.BOT.4.2 Construct and revise an explanation based on evidence for the cycling of matter and flow of energy in aerobic and anaerobic conditions HS-LS2-3 SCI.BOT.4.3 Use mathematical representations to support claims for the cycling of matter and flow of energy among organisms in an ecosystem.
+SCI.BOT.4 Students will learn the classification of plants, the biomes they live in and their role in ecology.
+Standard Reference SCI.BOT.4.1 Construct and revise an explanation based on evidence for how carbon, hydrogen, and oxygen from sugar molecules may combine with other elements to form amino acids and/or other large carbon-based molecules.
+HS-LS1-6 SCI.BOT.4.2 Construct and revise an explanation based on evidence for the cycling of matter and flow of energy in aerobic and anaerobic conditions HS-LS2-3 SCI.BOT.4.3 Use mathematical representations to support claims for the cycling of matter and flow of energy among organisms in an ecosystem.
 HS-LS2-4 SCI.BOT.4.4 Use mathematical and/or computational representations to support explanations of factors that affect carrying capacity of ecosystems at different scales.
-HS-LS2-1 SCI.BOT.4.5 Use mathematical representations to support and revise explanations based on evidence about factors affecting biodiversity and populations in ecosystems of different scales HS-LS2-2 SCI.BOT.4.6 Evaluate the claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
+HS-LS2-1 SCI.BOT.4.5 Use mathematical representations to support and revise explanations based on evidence about factors affecting HS-LS2-2 biodiversity and populations in ecosystems of different scales SCI.BOT.4.6 Evaluate the claims, evidence, and reasoning that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
 HS-LS2-6 SCI.BOT.4.7 Design, evaluate, and refine a solution for reducing the impacts of human activities on the environment and biodiversity.
 HS-LS2-7 SCI.BOT.4.8 Create or revise a simulation to test a solution to mitigate adverse impacts of human activity on biodiversity.
-HS-LS4-6 Vocabulary
+HS-LS4-6 Voc abulary